vaneseltine/laforge/docs/overview.rst

 Features:

-* Interoperable: Read, write, and execute Python, SQL, and Stata scripts/data.
+* Interoperable: Read, write, and execute Python and SQL scripts/data.
 * Straightforward: Simple build INI files designed for a one-click build.
 * No lock-in: Maintain scripts independent from *laforge*.